michaelkotlyar/FullFeatureX/README.md

    `$ gulp`

 ## Testing
-The testing side of this project is somewhat a bit of a wasteland.
-That being said, there are currently a few tests written and set up.
-To run the tests, all you have to do is run `npm test`.
+`npm test`

-The tests are currently stored in `fullfeaturex/test/test.js`.
-Have a look at [mocha](https://mochajs.org/) and [chai](http://chaijs.com/) to see how to use this.
+There are a few tests currently stored in `fullfeaturex/test/*.js`.
+Have a look at [mocha](https://mochajs.org/) and [chai](http://chaijs.com/) to see how to use this. [jscs](https://www.npmjs.com/package/jscs) and [jshint](https://www.npmjs.com/package/jshint) is also used to check for configurable coding syntax.

+This project has recently adopted [git-hooks](https://www.npmjs.com/package/git-hooks).
+This means that with every commit, the project will be fully tested beforehand to check if nothing has broken (only if there is any `*.js` files in the commit).

 ## Notes
-The passwords of the preset users are their respective usernames in lowercase (e.g. User: Borat  Password: borat)
+### Preset accounts
+In the development environment, there are three accessible users accounts in the user database.

+**Michael**

+    username: Michael
+    password: michael

+**Borat**

+    username: Borat
+    password: borat

+**Admin**

+    username: Admin
+    password: admin

+The rest that you see in `/users` are [faker](https://www.npmjs.com/package/faker) accounts generated when seeding data into the database.
+The passwords are practically unknown.

 ## Contribution
 I personally intend for this project to be my own work.
 However, if there are any improvements you'd like to suggest, you're more than welcome to contact me about it.